Do you want a cookie?

 With little investment of time and resources, anyone can grow and harvest fruits and vegetables in their own garden.
 The goal is to make the existing vegetation usable again and to create new beds in a way that is gentle on the soil.
 Even areas in your garden with moderate to poor soil quality or contamination can be "revitalized" in this way.
 In addition, this method is also suitable for areas where digging is not possible, such as a meadow with dense turf or a lawn.

-No-dig garden: Create no dig beds without digging up
+No-till-gardening: Create fertile soil without digging up

 Digging up the garden soil is a widespread practice, but unfortunately it has one very big disadvantage: Digging over destroys the natural layering of the soil and upsets its structure.
 Soil conservation tillage preserves soil structure and stratification and keeps the delicate balance in the soil intact.
 This approach follows the principles of regenerative agriculture and focuses on working in a way that is gentle on the soil, thus preserving and promoting soil fertility and soil life.